 Regardless of whether you purchased the vehicle from a business or a private seller, you are entitled to a free repair from the manufacturer.

-The recall should not affect your insurance.
+The recall should not affect your insurance unless your registration is suspended, cancelled or not renewed by a state or territory registration authority.
 If your insurer tells you otherwise, you should seek confirmation of your insurer’s position in writing so that you may seek advice from the Insurance Council of Australia and/or the ACCC.
 If the issue is not resolved, please report it to us and provide a copy of the advice you have received from the insurer.